Personalized Card Recommendations

 Quick picks

-• Best simple ‘2X everywhere’ travel card: Capital One Venture Rewards Credit Card (75K miles + $250 travel credit)
+• Best simple “2X everywhere” travel card: Capital One Venture Rewards Credit Card (75,000 miles + $250 travel credit)

 How I’m estimating point value (quick and simple)

-Comparison table (75,000+ welcome offers)
+Comparison table (recent 75,000+ welcome offers)

 Card (link) Welcome offer Spend requirement Annual fee Est. bonus value* Best for

-Chase Sapphire Reserve® Earn 125,000 bonus points after you spend $6,000 on purchases in the first 3 months from account opening. $6,000 / 3 months $795 $2,562 Premium travel + flexible points
+Chase Sapphire Reserve® Currently 150,000 bonus points after $6,000 in purchases in the first 3 months (record-high, time-limited — confirm on the offer page). $6,000 / 3 months $795 ~$3,075 Premium travel + flexible points

-The Platinum Card® from American Express Find out your offer and see if you’re eligible for as high as 175,000 Membership Rewards® points after spending $12,000 in the first 6 months (offers vary). $12,000 / 6 months $895 $3,500 Luxury perks + massive MR bonus
+The Platinum Card® from American Express Find out your offer — eligible applicants may see as high as 175,000 Membership Rewards® points after $12,000 in the first 6 months (offers vary). $12,000 / 6 months $895 ~$3,500 Luxury perks + massive MR bonus

-American Express® Gold Card Find out your offer and see if you’re eligible for as high as 100,000 Membership Rewards® points after spending $6,000 in the first 6 months (offers vary). $6,000 / 6 months $325 $2,000 Food spend + flexible points
+American Express® Gold Card Find out your offer — eligible applicants may see as high as 100,000 Membership Rewards® points after $8,000 in the first 6 months (offers vary). $8,000 / 6 months $325 ~$2,000 Food spend + flexible points

-Citi Strata Elite℠ Card Earn 75,000 bonus points after spending $6,000 in the first 3 months. $6,000 / 3 months $595 $1,425 Premium Citi points + credits
+Citi Strata Elite℠ Card 75,000 bonus points after $6,000 in the first 3 months (confirm on the offer page). $6,000 / 3 months $595 ~$1,425 Premium Citi points + credits

-Chase Sapphire Preferred® Credit Card Earn 75,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening. $5,000 / 3 months $95 $1,538 Best-value Chase bonus (low fee)
+Chase Sapphire Preferred® Credit Card Offer varies — Chase has run 60,000–75,000 bonus points after $5,000 in the first 3 months.
+Check your current offer before applying. $5,000 / 3 months $95 ~$1,230–$1,538 Low-fee entry to Chase points

-Capital One Venture X Rewards Credit Card Earn 75,000 bonus miles after you spend $4,000 on purchases within the first 3 months from account opening. $4,000 / 3 months $395 $1,388 Premium travel, simple rewards
+Capital One Venture X Rewards Credit Card 75,000 bonus miles after $4,000 in purchases within the first 3 months. $4,000 / 3 months $395 ~$1,388 Premium travel, simple rewards

-Capital One Venture Rewards Credit Card Limited-time offer: Enjoy a $250 Capital One Travel credit in your first year, plus earn 75,000 bonus miles after spending $4,000 in the first 3 months. $4,000 / 3 months $95 $1,388 Simple 2X miles + big first-year value
+Capital One Venture Rewards Credit Card $250 Capital One Travel credit in your first year, plus 75,000 bonus miles after $4,000 in the first 3 months. $4,000 / 3 months $95 ~$1,388 Simple 2X miles + big first-year value

-Hilton Honors Aspire Card from American Express Earn 150,000 Hilton Honors points after you spend $6,000 on purchases in the first 6 months of card membership. $6,000 / 6 months $550 $750 Hilton loyalists + premium hotel perks
+Hilton Honors Aspire Card from American Express Currently 175,000 Hilton Honors points after $6,000 in purchases in the first 6 months (time-limited — confirm on the offer page). $6,000 / 6 months $550 ~$875 Hilton loyalists + premium hotel perks

 Card-by-card rundown